SafaSadig-dev/BankProject/README.md

 * **Login Register**: Keep a record of user logins and logouts.

 * **Permissions**: Set what each user can do in the system.

+* **Currency Exchange**: List all currencies - Find a specific currency - Update currency rates - Use a currency calculator.

 ## How It Works